 Do you want to become a registered or enrolled nurse in Australia?
-Becoming a nurse is one of the most professionally and personally rewarding careers that you can pursue.
+Becoming a nurse is one of the most professionally and personally rewarding careers you can pursue.

 Nurses are in great demand in Australia and worldwide.
 The continual advancement of new technology makes nursing one of the most challenging and exciting occupations.

 Nurses get the opportunity of helping patients at crucial moments in their lives while working as part of a team of competent professionals.

 A career as a registered nurse will provide you with continued support, education, satisfying working relationships, and the chance to work in various settings while earning a high income.

 Read the post below to learn how to become an enrolled or registered nurse in Australia, including from overseas, how long it takes, and much more.

 1. What Do Nurses Do, and Where Do They Work?